weisdd/lfgw/README.md

 LFGW is a trivial reverse proxy based on `httputil` and `VictoriaMetrics/metricsql` with a purpose of dynamically rewriting requests to Prometheus-like backends.

 More specifically, it manipulates label filters in metric expressions to reduce the scope of metrics exposed to an end user based on user's OIDC-roles.
+The process is described in more details [here](docs/filtering.md).

+Target setup: `grafana -> lfgw -> Prometheus/VictoriaMetrics`.

 ## Key features

-* a user is not restricted to just one LFGW-role, you are free to specify a few;
-* non-opinionated proxying of requests with valid jwt tokens - there's Prometheus to decide whether request is valid or not;
 * ACL-based request rewrites with implicit deny;
-* supports Victoria Metrics' PromQL extensions;
-* since it's based on `VictoriaMetrics/metricsql` library, which has way simpler interface than `prometheus`, there is no need to write a separate implementation for every type of MetricExpr on the planet;
+* a user can have multiple roles;
+* support for autoconfiguration in environments, where OIDC-role names match names of namespaces ("assumed roles" mode; thanks to [@aberestyak](https://github.com/aberestyak/) for the idea);
 * [automatic expression optimizations](https://pkg.go.dev/github.com/VictoriaMetrics/metricsql#Optimize) for non-full access requests;
-* it's based on the middleware pattern, so it's easy to implement other, non-OIDC, modes should the need be;
 * support for different headers with access tokens (`X-Forwarded-Access-Token`, `X-Auth-Request-Access-Token`, `Authorization`);
+* requests to both `/api/*` and `/federate` endpoints are protected (=rewritten);
 * requests to sensitive endpoints are blocked by default;
-* requests to both `/api/*` and `/federate` endpoints are protected (=rewritten).
+* compatible with both [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) and [MetricsQL](https://github.com/VictoriaMetrics/VictoriaMetrics/wiki/MetricsQL).

 ## Similar projects